John Ozias Wheeler

-John Ozias Wheeler (born 1823) was an American merchant, court clerk, government employee, city council member and newspaper editor.
+John Ozias Wheeler (November 24, 1823 – April 11, 1899) was an American merchant, court clerk, government employee, city council member and newspaper editor.
 He worked primarily in California during the 19th century.

-Personal
+Personal life

 Wheeler was born November 24, 1823, in Groton, Connecticut, the son of John Holmes Wheeler and Esther Hill Buddington.
 He had a younger brother, Horace Z. Wheeler, who became appraiser-general in the U.S. customs house in Yokohama, Japan.

 In September 1844 John Ozias Wheeler married Nancy Moore, and they moved to Florida.
 In 1849 he journeyed to California, bound for Rancho Chino, as it was called then, and his wife followed two years later.
 They had four daughters, Mary Esther, Louisa, Alice R. and Mattie.
 Three of these became Mrs. William Pridham of Los Angeles, Mrs. Clay M. Green of New York and Mrs. F.H.
 McCormick of Alameda, California.

+Wheeler died in Redondo, California on April 11, 1899, at the age of 65.

 Career

 Commercial

 In conjunction with Isaac Williams, "then the proprietor of the Chino," Wheeler began his trading career, at first with "a train of merchandise and supplies," with headquarters at Agua Caliente, California, followed by a trading expedition across the Colorado Desert to Fort Yuma, Arizona.
 The next year, he and his brother began a general merchandising business in Los Angeles and a freight and forwarding house in San Pedro.

 In 1857–58, federal troops in the Utah War were "entirely armed and equipped, mounted and supplied" by Wheeler's company.

 In Los Angeles, Wheeler became secretary and manager of the Main Street Railroad in 1877 and of the Olive Street Railway in 1883, both positions lasting until 1886, when he and his wife traveled to the East for a year.
 He later became president of the Porphyry Paving Company and had extensive land holdings.